 From 1907 to 1910 Hakutei co-founded and was chief editor of the magazine Hosun, where many of his paintings were published in reproduction and where his ideas on the development of Japanese art were put forward.
-He went to Europe in 1910.
+He also took part in the literary group Pan no kai, formed in 1909, which "tried to emulate the atmosphere of artists gathering in Parisian cafes."5 He went to Europe in 1910.
 On his return in 1912 he continued his prints series Twelve Views of Tokyo (see below), begun in 1910.
-Ishii wrote extensively on the European art scene and his experiences, reporting on the Fauve, Futurist, and Cubist exhibits he viewed overseas, as well as on Kandinsky and the Blauer Reiter group.4
+Ishii wrote extensively on the European art scene and his experiences, reporting on the Fauve, Futurist, and Cubist exhibits he viewed overseas, as well as on Kandinsky and the Blauer Reiter group.6

 In 1915, Hakutei contributed a number of portraits of kabuki actors to Shin Nigao Magazine .
 (See prints IHL Cat. #243 and #256.)

 The fact that Hakutei did not participate in the founding of the Japanese Creative Print Association in 1918 suggests his interest had returned firmly to painting, where it remained.
 He went again to Europe in 1923-25.
 During his life he founded or joined many societies for the advancement of Western-style art, and wrote much on European and Japanese artists and aesthetics.
 Today, he is highly regarded in Japan as an oil-painter and watercolorist.
 Ishii was a communicator, encourager and prolific author, and his influence on printmaking, like that of Yamamoto Kanae, was out of proportion to the small body of prints he produced early in his career.